YanshiHu/dorothea/README.md

 DoRothEA is available in [Bioconductor](http://bioconductor.org/packages/release/data/experiment/html/dorothea.html).
-In addition, one can install the development version from the Github repository:
+In addition, one can install the development version from the GitHub repository:
 ```r
 ## To install the package from Bioconductor
 if (!requireNamespace("BiocManager", quietly = TRUE))